wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (2) If a condition is included in a juvenile compulsion order under [section 24A(4)(b)][39] and a constable suggests varying the date on which a respondent is to attend to give a bodily sample pursuant to that order, the constable must take all reasonable steps to notify a parent or other person having care of the respondent of the suggested variation.

-    Section 24B: inserted, on 15 April 2004, by [section 18][232] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 24B: inserted, on 15 April 2004, by [section 18][234] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 24B(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][204] of the Policing Act 2008 (2008 No 72).
+    Section 24B(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).

-    Section 24B(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][204] of the Policing Act 2008 (2008 No 72).
+    Section 24B(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).

 ## Part 2A
 Obtaining buccal sample from suspect who is child or was child when offence for which suspect may not be lawfully prosecuted committed

-*   Part 2A: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+*   Part 2A: inserted, on 15 April 2004, by [section 19][235] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 #### Authority to obtain buccal sample from suspect

-*   Heading: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+*   Heading: inserted, on 15 April 2004, by [section 19][235] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 ##### 24C Authority to obtain buccal sample from suspect

-*   (1) Subject to [section 72][153], in a criminal investigation in respect of an indictable offence committed or believed to have been committed by a suspect who is a child or was a child at the time the offence was committed and in relation to which that suspect may not be lawfully prosecuted, a buccal sample may be taken from that suspect, for the purposes of the investigation, on behalf of any constable, only if---
+*   (1) In a criminal investigation in respect of an offence committed or believed to have been committed by a suspect who is a child or was a child at the time the offence was committed and for which, in accordance with [section 272][211] of the Children, Young Persons, and Their Families Act 1989, that suspect may not be lawfully prosecuted under the [Criminal Procedure Act 2011][212], a buccal sample may be taken from that suspect, for the purposes of the investigation, on behalf of any constable, only if---

     *   (a) both the suspect and a parent of the suspect have consented to the taking of a buccal sample under [section 24G][48]; and

     *   (b) the sample is taken in accordance with the procedures set out in [Part 4][103].

+    (2) This section is subject to [section 72][153].

-    (2) Every reference in this Part to an indictable offence for which a suspect who is or was a child at the time the offence was committed may not be lawfully prosecuted is a reference to an indictable offence other than---
+    (3) Every reference in this Part to an offence for which a suspect who is or was a child at the time the offence was committed may not be lawfully prosecuted is a reference to an offence for which, in accordance with [section 272][211] of the Children, Young Persons, and Their Families Act 1989, that suspect may not be lawfully prosecuted under the [Criminal Procedure Act 2011][212].

-    *   (a) the offence of murder or manslaughter; or

-    *   (b) an offence (other than murder or manslaughter)---

-        *   (i) that is alleged to have been committed when the suspect was aged 12 or 13 years; and

-        *   (ii) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years; or

-    *   (c) an offence (other than murder or manslaughter)---

-        *   (i) that is alleged to have been committed when the suspect was aged 12 or 13 years, and was for the purposes of [section 272(1)(c)][210] of the Children, Young Persons, and Their Families Act 1989 a previous offender under section 272(1A) or (1B) of that Act; and

-        *   (ii) for which the maximum penalty available is or includes imprisonment for at least 10 years but less than 14 years.

-    Section 24C: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 24C: replaced, on 1 July 2013, by [section 413][177] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 24C(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][204] of the Policing Act 2008 (2008 No 72).

-    Section 24C(2): substituted, on 1 October 2010, by [section 55(5)][212] of the Children, Young Persons, and Their Families (Youth Courts Jurisdiction and Orders) Amendment Act 2010 (2010 No 2).

 #### Obtaining buccal sample from suspect

-*   Heading: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+*   Heading: inserted, on 15 April 2004, by [section 19][235] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 ##### 24D Request to consent to taking of buccal sample from suspect

 *   A constable may request that a suspect give a buccal sample (being a _Part 2A request_) if---

-    *   (a) there is good cause to suspect that the suspect has committed or may have committed an indictable offence for which the suspect may not lawfully be prosecuted (because the suspect is a child or was a child at the time the offence was committed); and
+    *   (a) there is good cause to suspect that the suspect has committed or may have committed an offence for which the suspect may not lawfully be prosecuted (because the suspect is a child or was a child at the time the offence was committed); and

     *   (b) the suspect---

         *   (i) is under the age of 17 years; and

-        *   (ii) is a person in relation to whom an application for a declaration for care or protection may be made on the ground set out in [section 14(1)(e)][234] of the Children, Young Persons, and Their Families Act 1989 if the suspect's involvement in the offence tends to be confirmed by the analysis of a buccal sample; and
+        *   (ii) is a person in relation to whom an application for a declaration for care or protection may be made on the ground set out in [section 14(1)(e)][236] of the Children, Young Persons, and Their Families Act 1989 if the suspect's involvement in the offence tends to be confirmed by the analysis of a buccal sample; and

     *   (c) a constable has reasonable grounds to believe that the analysis of a buccal sample from the suspect would tend to confirm or disprove the suspect's involvement in the commission of the offence.

-    Section 24D: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 24D: inserted, on 15 April 2004, by [section 19][235] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 24D: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][204] of the Policing Act 2008 (2008 No 72).
+    Section 24D: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).

+    Section 24D(a): amended, on 1 July 2013, by [section 413][177] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 24D(c): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][204] of the Policing Act 2008 (2008 No 72).
+    Section 24D(c): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).

 ##### 24E Police obligations if Part 2A request made